Behind The Wish: Jake Weightman

 At this year’s event held at the Keysborough Golf Club we raised just over $65,000.

-The total fundraising for both Casey and Facey Property Group is actually approaching $1 million raised for each.
+Both Casey and Facey Property Group are actually approaching $1 million raised each!

 Picture: Jake with fellow volunteer and Branch President Eva Losifidis and Facey Property Group general manager Mark Bond.

-We usually have a wish child at the golf days talking about the impact of a wish on them.
+We usually have a wish child at the golf days talking about the impact their wish made on them.

 This year we had Owen Bowditch speak at one of the days.
 It helps with the fundraising.